Serious Sam: Next Encounter: Reception

 David and his colleague Scott Kuvin opined that the controls in Next Encounter were aptly designed for the GameCube and PlayStation 2.
 Bickham called them "robust" for the GameCube version.
 The Edge editors lauded the auto-aiming functionality for counteracting inaccuracies of the DualShock 2's analogue sticks.
-Kristan Reed of Eurogamer regarded the enemy wave designs as the "most amusingly deranged gaming spectacles of all time".
-Shirley stated that, although the size of some levels was impressive, it caused much unnecessary traversal over empty areas after a conflict with enemies.
-The Edge editors opined that the level design was "flat" and further said that the enemies were not as well-executed as in past Serious Sam games.
+Kristan Reed of Eurogamer regarded the enemy wave designs as "one of the most amusingly deranged gaming spectacles of all time".
+Shirley stated that, although the size of some levels was impressive, it caused much unnecessary traversal over empty areas after conflicts with enemies.
+The Edge editors opined that the level design was "flat" and further said that the enemies were not executed as well as in past Serious Sam games.
 Davis said that the game, overall, was not as good as previous entries in the series.
-Shirley, Lewis, and Reed criticised the game's repetitiveness, with Shirley saying that he felt as though he was repeatedly playing the first level in the game.
-Bickham labelled the gameplay as "one-dimensional".
+Shirley, Lewis, and Reed criticised the game's repetitiveness, with Shirley saying that he felt as though he were repeatedly playing the first level in the game.
+Bickham labelled the gameplay "one-dimensional".
 Joe Dodson of GameRevolution disliked the game's use of platforming elements, stating that they had no place in first-person shooters.
 Dodson and Lewis also said that the "Super Combo" system was poorly implemented and should have allowed the player to extend the phase with higher kill streaks.

 Biessener thought that the multiplayer modes added some replay value to the game, even if they were not innovative.
-Bickham likened the design of cooperative mode in particular.
+Bickham particularly liked the design of the cooperative mode.
 Shirley and Doug Trueman of GMR criticised Next Encounters plot as "just filler, and not very good filler" and a "total throwaway", respectively.
 Trueman also disliked the humour and found that the delivery of Sam's one-line jokes fell flat.
 Conversely, Biessener noted that the humour fit "perfectly" into the style of the series, while David considered it "sly".
-Bickham deemed the game's music "incessant speed-metal nonsense", although Davis regarded it as a good audio cue to indicate incoming enemies.
+Bickham deemed the game's music "incessant speed-metal nonsense", although Davis regarded the indication of incoming enemies as a good audio cue.